Front Range Fed

 air fryer biscuits piled onto a cutting board.

-This recipe for Easy, Fluffy Canned Air Fryer Biscuits makes perfectly cooked, fluffy biscuits in under 10 minutes.
+This recipe for Easy, Fluffy Canned Air Fryer Biscuits makes perfectly cooked, fluffy biscuits in just 12 minutes.
 No need to turn on your oven - these fluffy biscuits are easy for weeknights or quick weekend breakfasts.
+No doughy centers!

 stack of air fried biscuits on cutting board with jelly bowl to the side.